 - Secondly, the few notable attractions in León provide unique and loveable experiences.
 Simply visiting one of these notable sites and its surrounding areas are more than enough for a tourist to begin feeling at home.
 It’s the powerful environment that this city effortlessly exerts that truly exposes the visitor to its authentic culture.

-Despite the whole city being a playground for tourists to go out and interact with locals, I have found the 3 best attractions to visit on your trip.
+Despite the whole city being a playground for tourists to go out and interact with locals, I have found the 3 best attractions to visit on your trip to León.
 Not only are these places mesmerizing to the eyes and to the soul, but they assist you in trying to make friends.

 Let’s dive right in…